Advertiser Disclosure

 Other than that, CDGcommerce has very few drawbacks.
 Just remember that the “free” credit card terminals aren’t entirely free and that you’ll have to pay that $79/year insurance fee.

-• Your business deals in eCommerce, and you occasionally take payments over the phone
+• Businesses that deal in eCommerce and occasionally take payments over the phone

 Get Started With CDGcommerce